Last updated 21-Sep-2022

-If the car is returned to Tesla ownership, either taken as part exchange, part of the buy back guarantee they ran for a while, a finance agreement that ends etc. then Tesla are entitled to do what they want to the car at that point in time because they own the car.
-Tesla have been known to remove FSD and EAP and reduce the car to basic AP, and sometimes they take a car without FSD and add it before selling the car on, sometimes this is done to get a higher price for the car when Tesla sell the car.
+If the car is returned to Tesla, either taken as part exchange, part of the buy back guarantee they ran for a while, a finance agreement that ends etc. then Tesla are entitled to do what they want to the car at that point in time because they own the car.
+Tesla have been known to remove FSD and EAP and reduce the car to basic AP.
+They also sometimes take a car without FSD and add it before selling the car on, sometimes this is done to get a higher price for the car when Tesla sell the car.

-Where the complication can occur is when Tesla have taken the car in, alter the specification and then sell the car through the trade to a 3rd party dealer who then sells the car on.
+Where the complication can occur is when Tesla have taken the car in, altered the specification and then sold the car through the trade to a 3rd party dealer who then sells the car on.
 The car has had its specification changed by Tesla and as well as changes to Autopilot, they can also remove premium connectivity and transferable supercharging if it had it.
 Our guide to buying a used Tesla from Tesla covers the various changes that Tesla can and do make to the car.
 The problem occurs when there is a delay between Tesla altering the car spec, and the car updating.
 Dealers or buyers think they have got lucky and ignore the specification only for the car to later update and the features disappear.
 Tesla should update the car immediately when they make the specification change, but we are where we are.

 Tesla has advised owners that they will make an extra allowance for FSD when part exchanging a car, so why would they remove the option before selling the car on?
 There are a couple of reasons.

 While we may not agree with the ethics of the approach, Tesla do own the car and the reason they do it is down to economics, they can make more money in the future by removing the option.